Today's Top Gainer

 The Corporate HR team of Godrej Industries Limited and Associate Companies (GILAC) worked directly with the Chairperson and the Nomination and Remuneration Committee of the Board to design and execute this process.
 It was later adopted by the Board.
 Each Board Member completed a confidential online questionnaire, sharing vital feedback on how the Board currently operates and how its effectiveness could be improved.
 The survey comprised of below sections and compiled feedback and suggestions on:

 Board Processes (including Board composition, strategic orientation and team dynamics);

-The overall Board Feedback Report was facilitated by Mr. A. B. Godrej, Chairman.
-The Individual Committees and Board Members feedback was shared with the Chairman.
-Following his evaluation, a Chairmans Feedback Report was also compiled.
+The overall Board Feedback Report was facilitated by Mr. Adi Godrej, Chairman with Independent Directors.
+The Directors were not only vocal regarding the Board functioning effectively but also identified areas that showed scope for improvement.
+Feedback from the Committees and Individual Board Members was shared with the Chairman.
+Following his evaluation, a Chairmans Feedback Report was compiled.

-On the recommendation of the Nomination & Compensation Committee, the Board had framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
+On the recommendation of the Nomination and Remuneration Committee, the Board had framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
 The details of the Board Appointment Policy are stated below:

 The Company is committed to equality of opportunity in all aspects of its business and does not discriminate on the grounds of nationality, race, colour, religion, caste, gender, gender identity or expression, sexual orientation, disability, age or marital status.